 What’s the biggest loan I can get?

-The PPP limits compensation to $100,000.
-For sole proprietors or independent contractors with no employees, the maximum possible PPP loan is therefore $20,833, with $15,385 automatically eligible for forgiveness as owner compensation replacement.
-The remaining $5,448 can be forgiven if spent on the approved expenses over the 24 weeks of the PPP.
+The PPP limits compensation to an annualized salary of $100,000.
+For sole proprietors or independent contractors with no employees, the maximum possible PPP loan is therefore $20,833, and the entire amount is automatically eligible for forgiveness as owner compensation replacement.

 Do I need any documentation to prove my expenses for forgiveness?

 You will need to prove your expenses for utilities, rent, and mortgage interest.
-However, for the owner compensation replacement, you just need to provide your 2019 Schedule C to be able to claim the eight weeks of net profit for forgiveness.
+However, for the owner compensation replacement, you just need to provide your 2019 Schedule C to be able to claim the amount for forgiveness.

 Can I get PPP expenses forgiven and deduct them from my taxes?

-No. Any expenses that you claim for forgiveness under the PPP cannot then be deducted from your expenses.
+No. Generally, eligible expenses your business pays can be claimed as tax deductions.
+However, any expenses that you claim for forgiveness under the PPP will not be allowed to be claimed for a deduction.
 A forgivable PPP loan is already tax-free, so the IRS wants to prevent double-dipping (getting free money from the same source twice).

 I have a 2019 Schedule C, but I want to use my 2020 financials.
 Can I do that?